m0d0nne11/modHOME/README.md

     modHOME/modHOMEtarballUpdate.sh

- ...though please note that since git is now the preferred method of propagation that script may possibly show signs of neglect.
+ ...though please note that since git is now the preferred method of propagation that script may show signs of neglect.

  ROOT USAGE: